01mf02/interactive-theorem-proving/Presentation/imps.md

 * in Ontaria, Canada
 * 838 km from MIT
 * currently hosts IMPS website
-* employs William M. Farmer, author of IMPS
+* employs William M. Farmer, one of the main IMPS authors

 Current status